darshan020708/SKILLLAB_PROR-2026-PEGASUS/README.md

 Describe the final version of your project.

 **Response:**
+- The final system is a camera-controlled Ping Pong game where a real-world object is used to control the paddle.
+- The camera captures the movement of the blue color object, and OpenCV processes the video feed to detect its position in real time.
+This position is mapped to the paddle (white block) on the screen.
+- The game is developed using Pygame and includes ball movement, collision detection, and basic scoring.
+The user interacts with the game by physically moving the object, creating a real-time connection between physical motion and digital gameplay.

 ## 17.2 What Works Well

+- Reliable tracking of blue-colored object
+- Smooth mapping of object movement to paddle
+- Real-time responsiveness
+- Accurate collision detection
+- Simple and intuitive gameplay

 ## 17.3 What Still Needs Improvement

+- Currently limited to blue-colored objects only
+- Performance depends on lighting conditions
+- Minor jitter in paddle movement
+- UI and visual improvements can be added

 ## 17.4 What Changed From the Original Plan